ThePreethi/CTS-Java-FSE/README.md

 ## Project overview

 This repository contains my solutions to all Java exercises from the **Digital Nurture 4.0 — CTS** course/module.
 Each exercise is implemented and tested by me individually.
-The goal of these exercises was to practice Java fundamentals, object-oriented programming, and common algorithmic patterns git plsql and microservices.
+The goal of these exercises was to practice Java fundamentals,sprin,springboot,Junit testing,react, object-oriented programming, and common algorithmic patterns git plsql and microservices.

 ## Notes on correctness & testing
 I implemented and manually tested all exercises.
 Where appropriate, small input/output samples and basic unit tests are included in the exercise folders.